- Actor, Producer

 The actor reunited with the award-winning team of Oru Vadakkan Veeragatha in 2009, for the historical drama Kerala Varma Pazhassi Raja.
 The film told the story of the 18th century warrior prince Pazhassi Raja and his brave rebellion against the English East India Company which culminated in the Cotiote War.
 Made in a budget of rupee 27 crores, it was the most expensive Malayalam film at the time and won the National Film Award for Best Feature Film in Malayalam that year.
 In the same year, Mammootty appeared in the anthology film Kerala Cafe and the mystery film Paleri Manikyam: Oru Pathirakolapathakathinte Katha, both of which received praise for their refreshing storylines and narrative brilliance.
 Paleri Manikyam went on to win four Kerala State Film Awards, including a Best Actor Award for Mammootty - his fifth Best Actor Award and his seventh overall.

 In the year 2018, Mammoothy made a cameo appearance in the Malayalam-language biographical sports drama Captain and starred in Tamil drama films such as Street Lights, Parole, Uncle, Abrahamine Santhathikal and Oru Kuttanadan.
-His other acting credits include Unda (2019), Pathinettam Padi (2019) and Peranbu (2019).
+His other acting credits include Unda (2019), Pathinettam Padi (2019), Peranbu (2019) and Mamangam (2019).